HOW TO FORM A CORPORATION IN IDAHO

 Idaho Secretary of State Filing Fees

 The filing fee is $100.
-There is an online credit card processing fee of $1 as well.
+There is an online credit card processing fee of $1 as well, and you can pay an additional $20 for 1 day expedited processing.

 MAINTAINING YOUR CORPORATION